JosVanEijndhoven/diyaudio-dac-preamp/README.md

 - Unfocussed and unstable stereo imaging
 - Unpleasantly sharp (metal-sounding) highs

 Because many (cheaper) audio consumer devices behave badly in this respect, the old vinyl record playing has risen again in popularity.
 Luckily, good digital audio players don't show these artifacts, and can sound really natural and convincing!

 Presumably in large part due to jitter effects, this DAC design sounds significantly better than for instance the [Cambridge Audio EXN100 player](https://www.cambridgeaudio.com/row/en/products/ex/exn100) which I bought early 2025, which costs around 2000 US$.
-(That is in my opinion and some of my audio-loving friends.)
+(Just in my opinion and some of my audio-loving friends.)

 For further background information on jitter in digital audio, you can easily find many sources on internet.

 As a final note, jitter artefacts do not only occur in audio DAC (digital-to-analog conversion), but similarly in analog-to-digital conversion (ADC).
 So, a poor-quality studio recording (or home recording) will introduce jitter artefacts in the digital audio stream.
 Once in there, these jitter artefacts cannot be removed anymore: a bad recording will sound bad forever.
 A good low-jitter player cannot improve a bad recording.
-Unfortunately, it seems to me that there exist many bad-quality recordings...
+Unfortunately, it seems to me that there are many bad-quality recordings around...

 ## License
 All source and configuration files provided in this repository are provided without any warrenty,